Social Media Guidelines

 - Stay on topic and do not endorse or promote any product, service, publication or ideology that is irrelevant to the discussion.

-- Adhere to the relevant social media platform’s Terms of Service, the UW Oshkosh and UW System acceptable use policies and all applicable laws.
+- Adhere to the relevant social media platform’s Terms of Service, the UW System acceptable use policy and all applicable laws.
 Prohibited actions include, but are not limited to:

 - Posting your or anyone else’s personal information.